-A memorandum from the Deputy Chancellor for Special Education stated that: "It is vital that time and attendance is accurately reported by all personnel.
-The erroneous reporting of time is against DCPS policy and grounds for disciplinary action against the reporting of time is against DCPS policy and grounds for disciplinary action against the employee, his/her supervisor or his/her timekeeper."
+A memorandum from the Deputy Chancellor for Special Education stated that:

+"It is vital that time and attendance is accurately reported by all personnel.
+The erroneous reporting of time is against DCPS policy and grounds for disciplinary action against the employee, his/her supervisor or his/her timekeeper."